eriqande/slg_pipe/README.md

 # 8. At the end of that.
 Look at all the output files that you have
 ls Collections/*/FirstColonyRun

+# 8.5 Note that if you had wanted to do another set of Colony runs just like those
+#     ones you just did, but have the data permuted amongst all the individuals
+#     in each data set (using Eric's sgm_perm program) you could do that like this:
+#     (the key is the "1" near the end of the line --- that is what tell the script
+#     to permute things)
+./script/RunAllColony.sh -o " -P \"1 0\" -s \"2 2.1 3.2 \" "  FirstColonyRun_Permed  1 7

 # 9. If you want to summarize the Genepop HW and LD tests that got done in
 #    Step #1, you can do the following.
 It tells you which summary files
 #    were produced and where to find them.